 7.2.10 EAS bundle information

-The EAS bundle information includes EAS bundle type, a list of EASIDs or a bundle ID and EAS bundle requirements.
-The EAS bundle information also includes main EASID.
+The EAS bundle information includes EAS bundle type, a list of EASIDs or a EAS bundle ID.
+The EAS bundle information may also include main EASID and EAS bundle requirements.
 EAS bundle ID establishes an association between the EASs.
 When included in the EAS profile, EAS bundle ID denotes the bundle to which the EAS belongs.
 When included in the AC profile EAS bundle ID is used to perform different Edge Enabler Layer operations, such as EAS discovery.
 Edge Enabler Layer handles the EASs belonging to the same bundle as required by related EAS bundle requirements as described in clause 8.2.10.

-NOTE 1 : Both, EAS bundle ID and EAS bundle requirements, are provided by the ASP.
+NOTE 1 : Both EAS bundle ID and EAS bundle requirements are provided by the ASP.

-NOTE 2: Bundle ID is necessary when the affinity between bundled EASs is strong (e.g., co-deployment and co-migration is essential), and the related ASPs which provide the AC and bundled EASs established the bundle.
+NOTE 2: Bundle ID is necessary when the affinity between bundled EASs is strong (e.g., co-deployment and co-migration is essential) and the related ASPs, which provide the AC and bundled EASs, established the bundle.
 List of EASIDs is required when the affinity between the bundled EASs is weak (e.g., co-deployment and co-migration is only "nice to have").

 NOTE 3: Following types of EAS bundles are considered in this release: